WyoBio/Wyoming-Computational-Biology-Workshop/README.md

    - Universal Human Reference (UHR): Total RNA from 10 diverse cancer cell lines.
    - Human Brain Reference (HBR): Total RNA from the brains of 23 Caucasians, male and female, of varying ages but mostly 60-80 years old.

+Definitions:
+Reference genome - The nucleotide sequence of the chromosomes of a species.
+Genes are the functional units of a reference genome and gene annotations describe the structure of transcripts expressed from those gene loci.

+Gene annotations - Descriptions of gene/transcript models for a genome.
+A transcript model consists of the coordinates of the exons of a transcript on a reference genome.
+Additional information such as the strand the transcript is generated from, gene name, coding portion of the transcript, alternate transcript start sites, and other information may be provided.

+GTF (.gtf) file - A common file format referred to as Gene Transfer Format used to store gene and transcript annotation information.
+You can learn more about this format here: http://genome.ucsc.edu/FAQ/FAQformat#format4

 #### Reference Genomes
 ```
 cd $REFERENCE